jvde-github/AIS-catcher/README.md

   |v0.34| [ZIP](https://drive.google.com/file/d/1ivz0Pk1KsGfnq5k0E723nXUGfz79ya-d/view?usp=sharing) | [ZIP](https://drive.google.com/file/d/1yfjEnY9fqS6ifmqaatl3EzISdhliIk-j/view?usp=sharing) | | |
  |v0.33 |  [ZIP](https://drive.google.com/file/d/1KFvvWQi47QquOl-jDPRK8mpmUnfQaM91/view?usp=sharing) | [ZIP](https://drive.google.com/file/d/1oE0rTMU7DF9pFzw2Pt1SAMDm-UWILJrT/view?usp=sharing)  |  | |

-If you are looking for a Windows binary supporting SDRplay API 3.09 for RSP1/RSP1A/RSPDX, please get in contact with [me](mailto:jvde.github@gmail.com).
 If you are looking for a Windows x64 version for the latest development version, it is automatically produced by the ``msbuild`` workflow (see Actions).

 ## Latest news: Android version available [here](https://github.com/jvde-github/AIS-catcher-for-Android).
 For now I have decided not to share AIS-catcher-for-Android via the Play Store as there is too much overhead for such a simple program.
 You can download the APK from the mentioned project page.